Conure

 Training Milestones for Conure

-Successful training for Conure respects this species's beginner to intermediate trainability profile and natural friendly tendencies.
+With a Conure, training results improve when the method respects the breed's observable learning style, which typically shows as beginner to intermediate trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Conure's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Conure's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources